isomerpages/nparks-sgf/index.md

   - infobar:
       title: SGF Orchid Show 2025
-      description: Presented in partnership with the Orchid Society of South East Asia (OSSEA), the SGF Orchid Show blooms again in its second edition.
+      description: Presented in partnership with the Orchid Society of South East Asia (OSSEA), the SGF Orchid Show blooms again in its second edition from 19-27 July 2025
       button: More info
       url: /orchid-show-info/
   - resources: